2430

 Is Now The Time?

 There are several reasons why we think Sprout Social is a great business.
-While we'd expect growth rates to moderate from here, its .
-And while its low free cash flow margins give it little breathing room, the good news is its very efficient customer acquisition hints at the potential for strong profitability.
-On top of that, its strong gross margins suggest it can operate profitably and sustainably.
+While we'd expect growth rates to moderate from here, its revenue growth has been exceptional over the last three years.
+And while its low free cash flow margins give it little breathing room, the good news is its strong gross margins suggest it can operate profitably and sustainably.
+On top of that, its efficient customer acquisition is better than many similar companies.

-The market is certainly expecting long-term growth from Sprout Social given its price-to-sales ratio based on the next 12 months is 8.5x.
-Looking at the tech landscape today, Sprout Social's qualities really stand out, and we really like it at this price.
+The market is certainly expecting long-term growth from Sprout Social given its price-to-sales ratio based on the next 12 months is 6.0x.
+But looking at the tech landscape today, Sprout Social's qualities really stand out.
+We are big fans at this price, even more so when considering the company is trading at a discount to its similar-growth peers.

-Wall Street analysts covering the company had a one-year price target of $71.74 per share right before these results (compared to the current share price of $61.50), implying they saw upside in buying Sprout Social in the short term.
+Wall Street analysts covering the company had a one-year price target of $73 right before these results (compared to the current share price of $36.25), implying they see short-term upside potential in Sprout Social.